Bangkok, Phuket, and Krabi (especially the islands) have long been hotspots for visitors to Thailand.

 Surrounded by mountains and beautiful scenery, the city itself is rich in history and culture.
 Chiang Mai is also home to a staggering 300 temples, many located within the walls of the Old City.

 For first-time visitors, three days is a perfect amount of time to spend in Chiang Mai.
 Our 3-day itinerary will help you plan your stay so you don’t miss any of the best things to do in Chiang Mai.
+If you want to stay longer, there are some excellent day trips from Chiang Mai to show you more of this unique part of Thailand.

-3 Days in Chiang Mai Itinerary
+3 Day Chiang Mai Itinerary

 Explore the Temples and the Old City